 And, this holds true for singers.

 A tense body produces tension in the vocal cords.
-Your sound quality suffers as you come unglued due to insufficient body warm-up exercises.
+So, your sound quality suffers as you come unglued due to insufficient body warm-up exercises.

 Try this Body & Voice Warmup Exercise..